SoK: Rowhammer on Commodity Operating Systems: Introduction

 \section{Introduction}

-\mypara{Rowhammer} Recent years have witnessed an infamous hardware vulnerability, termed as \emph{rowhammer}, which is essentially a circuit-level interference problem that exists in several mainstream memories (e.g., NAND Flash Memory~\cite{cai2017vulnerabilities}, MRAM~\cite{khan2018analysis} and DRAM~\cite{kim2014flipping}).
-Among them{,} rowhammer on DRAM (Dynamic Random Access Memory) has caused serious security implications as DRAM is widely used in mainstream computer systems.
+Recent years have witnessed an infamous hardware vulnerability, termed as \emph{rowhammer}, which is essentially a circuit-level interference problem that exists in several mainstream memories (e.g., NAND Flash Memory~\cite{cai2017vulnerabilities}, MRAM~\cite{khan2018analysis} and DRAM~\cite{kim2014flipping}).
+Among them, rowhammer on DRAM has caused serious security implications as DRAM is widely used in commodity (operating) systems.

 In as early as 2014, Kim et al.~\cite{kim2014flipping} performed the first comprehensive study of rowhammer on DRAM, which showed that frequent accessing (i.e., hammering) DRAM rows (known as \emph{aggressor rows}) could cause bit flips in their adjacent rows (\emph{victim rows}) without accessing the victim rows.

-In a case where a victim row hosts sensitive data (e.g., page tables), an unprivileged adversary can induce rowhammer-based bit flips to corrupt the data even if she has no access to the victim row, implying that a rowhammer exploit can break memory management unit (MMU)-enforced memory isolation even in the absence of software vulnerabilities, posing severe consequences to the whole system security.
-As a result of the study from Kim et al.~\cite{kim2014flipping}, a myriad of rowhammer attacks have been demonstrated to cause denial-of-service to the system~\cite{jang2017sgx,gruss2017another}, or even gain privilege escalation~\cite{seaborn2015exploiting,rowhammerjs, van2016drammer, cheng2018still, zhangleveraging,xiao2016one,razavi2016flip, gruss2017another,glitch,tatar2018throwhammer}, or leak sensitive information~\cite{bosman2016dedup,bhattacharya2016curious, weissman2019jackhammer,kwong2020rambleed,rakin2021deepsteal}, or undermine the inference accuracy of target {Deep Neural Network (DNN)} models~\cite{hong2019terminal, yao2020deephammer}.
+In cases where a victim row hosts sensitive data (e.g., page tables), an unprivileged adversary can induce rowhammer-based bit flips to corrupt the data even if legitimate access to the victim row is not allowed, implying that a rowhammer exploit can break memory management unit (MMU)-enforced memory isolation even in the absence of software vulnerabilities, posing severe consequences to the whole system security.
+Starting from Kim et al.~\cite{kim2014flipping}, a myriad of rowhammer attacks have been demonstrated to break the software's CIA, that is, confidentiality (e.g., leaking sensitive information~\cite{kwong2020rambleed,rakin2021deepsteal,cohen2022hammerscope}), integrity (e.g., gaining privilege escalation~\cite{seaborn2015exploiting,rowhammerjs, van2016drammer, xiao2016one, razavi2016flip, cheng2019cattmew, gruss2017another,frigo2018grand,tatar2018throwhammer,zhang2022implicit}) and availability (e.g., causing denial-of-service to the system~\cite{jang2017sgx,gruss2017another}).